 His books include The Needs of Strangers (1984), Scar Tissue (1992), Blood and Belonging, (1993), The Warrior's Honour (1997), Isaiah Berlin (1998), The Rights Revolution (2000), Human Rights as Politics and Idolatry (2001), The Lesser Evil: Political Ethics in an Age of Terror (2004), and Fire and Ashes: Success and Failure in Politics (2013).

-He is the Centennial Chair at the Carnegie Council for Ethics in International Affairs in New York.
+He was the Centennial Chair for Carnegie Council's 2014 Centennial.
 For more on the Council's Centennial projects, click here.

 - Symposium at the Scottish Parliament: From War to a Global Ethic